Region of Origin

 Quenepa are shipped with stem intact.
 Some brown scarring on the fruits is normal and does not affect eating quality.
 The fruit should be well-sized and relatively uniform in shape and size.
 Ripeness is determined by the flavor of the pulp, which should be tart but also sweet.

 Little is known about the proper handling of quenepa in the commercial supply chain.
 Experimentation may be necessary.

 Optimum Shelf Life

-Depending on variety, conditions at harvest, and handling, French beans may last up to 7 days.
+Depending on variety, conditions at harvest, and handling, quenepa may last 1-2 weeks.